1prk/pyPURC/README.md

 ## Overview

 pyPURC implements the mathematical framework described in **Fosgerau, Paulsen, Rasmussen** (Transportation Research Part C, 2022) for route choice modeling with entropy perturbation.
+This package reproduces the perturbed utility route choice model where traveler behavior is represented as utility maximizing flow assignment across networks under flow conservation constraints.
 The package provides:

 - **Exact mathematical implementation** of the PURC optimization problem
 - **KKT condition verification** with numerical precision < 1e-12